FalooZ/Conquer_Template/README.md

 https://www.free-css.com/free-css-templates/page196/conquer

-The template is made using Bootstrap and JS.
 I have made this site without any extensions, it is pure html and css, because I am learning JS and don't know yet how to use JS and DOM properly.